 – On this day, Finance Ministry officials announced:

-“The symbol will be adopted in a span of six months in the country, and within 18 to 24 months globally, Soni said, adding that it will feature on computer keyboards and software for worldwide use.”
+“The symbol will be adopted in a span of six months in the country, and within 18 to 24 months globally,” Soni said, adding that it would feature on computer keyboards and software for worldwide use.

-– Myth busted: Many assume that the symbol was officially adopted on 15 July 2010.
+– Myth busted: Many assume the symbol was officially adopted on 15 July 2010.

 – Fact: Selection is different from adoption; the symbol was only chosen at this point.